Article 24 GDPR

 Beyond the qualifier "where necessary", it is not specified how frequently updates must be carried out.
 The criterion of necessity does not mean that the controller must only react to concrete changes.
 Since it is the controller’s responsibility to ensure that their processing operations are compliant at any time, the controller has to review its measures regularly.
 However, significant changes in the processing activity or the legal environment will certainly trigger the obligation to review the technical and organisational measures.[19]

-Example: A controller running an online-shop receives a complaint from a data subject claiming that one of his online-forms violates the principle of data minimization (Article 5(1)(c) GDPR).
+For example: A controller running an online-shop receives a complaint from a data subject claiming that one of his online-forms violates the principle of data minimization (Article 5(1)(c) GDPR).
 Such a complaint could trigger a review of the processing activity.

 In course of the review the controller must assess if the current technical and organisational measures, are still appropriate and effective to ensure the compliance with the GDPR and to enable the controller to demonstrate the compliance.
 If not, the controller has to implement additional technical and organizational measures or change the existing ones in order to bring the processing activity in compliance with the GDPR.[20]